TrentLucas/WebGL-Multi-Texture-Renderables-With-Blending/README.md

 # WebGL-Multi-Texture-Renderables-With-Blending
 Controls are displayed in the application.
 The program layers multiple textures into one object and each texture can be independently controlled by the user.
+Each texture and multi-texture object can be manipulated independently.
+This program also supports blending for the effect textures of the multi-texture objects.
+The controls are shown below.

 ![Alt Text](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExODA0MjdjOTJkODZkM2FmZWZmZjEwZjgzNmRiZjU5ZWJmMTMxYmQ3NSZjdD1n/ZR0Rqpctki0riju4Fm/giphy.gif)